Status: Rare casual fall visitor statewide.

 Taxonomy: Eighteen subspecies are recognized, 16 from the West Indies and Mexico south through Ecuador and Brazil, and two north of Mexico (Clements et al 2016, Bowman 2020): passerina occurs in the coastal southeast US (South Carolina to extreme southeast Texas) and pallescens in the arid southwest US east to south and central Texas and south to Guatemala and Belize.

-Kansas birds were listed as the southeastern race passerina (Johnston 1965), although it seems likely that either subspecies might occur in Nebraska.
+Distribution maps in eBird (accessed Oct 2021) suggest that northward vagrancy, most often occurring Aug-Dec, is associated mostly with eastern passerina; Kansas birds were listed as passerina (Johnston 1965).
 According to AOU (1957), some pallescens move southeastward to the Gulf Coast in winter.

 Fall: There are six reports, only three documented.
 The Sioux Co record is rather early and far north in Nebraska; the earliest Kansas record is 19 Sep (Thompson et al 2011).